Los Angeles Times bombing: Big trial in Indianapolis

-On 28 December 1912, the jury found 38 of the remaining 40 guilty.
-Two days later, Judge A. B. Anderson handed out sentences, calling the dynamite campaign "a veritable reign of terror," and commenting:
+On December 28, 1912, the jury found 38 of the remaining 40 guilty.
+Two days later, Judge Anderson handed out sentences, calling the dynamite campaign "a veritable reign of terror," and commenting:

 The evidence shows some of these defendants to be guilty of murder, but they are not charged with that crime; this court cannot punish them for it, nor should it be influenced by such consideration in fixing the measure punishment for the crimes charged.

 Six defendants were given suspended sentences.
 Union president Frank Ryan was handed the longest sentence, seven years.
 Six more men, including San Francisco labor leader Olaf Tveitmoe and prosecution informer Herbert Hockin, were given six years.
 The others received sentences of between a year and a day and four years.
 All prisoners were sent to the federal penitentiary at Leavenworth, Kansas.Taft, pp. 283–84; Stimson, p.
 412.

 Thirty defendants appealed.
 In June 1914, the US Seventh Circuit Court of Appeals reversed and ordered new trials for five of the convictions, including that of Olaf Tveitmoe.
 In the case of Tveitmoe, the court ruled that evidence implicating him in the Los Angeles Times bombing was irrelevant to the federal charges, because that incident did not involve interstate transportation of dynamite.
 Citing abundant evidence in the trial record, the court upheld the remaining 25 convictions.
 The following month, the US district attorney announced that, in light of the court of appeals ruling, that the government would not retry the five defendants whose convictions were reversed; the five were released.

 The Iron Workers suffered severe membership losses, and appealed to the AFL for funds.
-The AFL declined to offer financial assistance or permit Gompers to speak at the next Iron Workers convention.
-The heads of a number of AFL unions did speak, however, and Iron Worker delegates re-elected Ryan president.
+The AFL declined to offer financial assistance but instead reiterated their support and sent a number of high ranking AFL officials, including Gompers, to speak at the next convention of the Bridge and Structural Iron Workers convention.
+With the encouragement of the AFL and a speech endorsing the action by Gompers, the Iron Workers delegates re-elected Ryan president.